-blied to areas recommended for combining traditional The production agriculture designation een a farming practices, such as crop prod ction, I estock grazing and confined animal feeding operations), and agricultural production and storage in elevators).
-The allowance of agricultural production nters includes agribusiness land uses, suc agricultural research facilities and food processing companies, including production, proces tribution.
-Common land uses include compatible horse stables, wineries, and other agricult nd education centers. al pron iona
+The production agriculture designation has been applied to areas recommended for combining traditional farming practices, such as crop production, livestock (grazing and confined animal feeding operations), and agricultural production and storage centers (such as grain elevators).
+The allowance of agricultural production includes agribusiness land uses, such as agricultural research facilities and food processing companies, including production, processing, and distribution.
+Common land uses include compatible horse stables, wineries, and other agricultural promotional and education centers.